Washington D.C.’s newest museum: The Museum of The Bible, by Hobby Lobby

 The Bible Museum offers guided tours of each floor on various topics.
 I signed up for the Dead Sea Scrolls tour and my docent was incredibly well-informed.
 It turned out she used to work at the British Museum, where many original Bible artifacts can be found.
 She didn’t shy away from controversial topics.
 For instance, she mentioned that every culture has its own flood story, similar to the one in the Bible.
 Does this mean there was one flood experienced by all cultures?
 Or were there various floods?
 You draw your own conclusions, she said.

-Visiting the Bible Museum
+Visiting the Museum of the Bible

 The top floor boasts a “Manna Restaurant,” with several Middle Eastern dishes.
 There’s also a Biblical garden with plants common to the Holy Land.
 The Museum is located three blocks from the Capitol and close to other important sites.